shenwei356/seqkit/doc/docs/usage.md

      for partly matching.
   2. While when searching by sequences, only positive strand is searched, and it's partly matching.
-     Mismatchis are allowed using flag "-m/--max-mismatch".
+     Mismatch is allowed using flag "-m/--max-mismatch",
+     but it's not fast enough for large genome like human genome.
+     Though, it's fast enough for microbial genomes.
   3. The order of sequences in result is consistent with that in original file, not the order of the query patterns.